webgpu/webgpufundamentals/webgpu/lessons/webgpu-multisampling.md

 {{{example url="../webgpu-multisample-centroid.html"}}}

-> Note: The GPU may or may not actually compute the actual centroid of the area of the triangle inside the pixel.
-All the guarantees is that the inter-stage variables will be interpolated relative to some area inside the part of the triangle that intersects the pixel.
+> Note: The GPU may or may not actually compute the centroid of the area of the triangle inside the pixel.
+All that is guaranteed is that the inter-stage variables will be interpolated relative to some area inside the part of the triangle that intersects the pixel.